 Should I buy one?

 Volvo will be importing the XC40 to India initially, so it will attract high taxes and duties.
 However, the company has priced its cars extremely competitively in the past, and is likely to carry forward the same trend with the XC40.
-With prices expected to be between Rs 43-45 lakh, the R-Design sits in the company of the fully loaded variants of its core rivals, but boasts the longest equipment and radar-based safety feature list.
+Priced at Rs 39.90 lakh (ex-showroom, India), the R-Design sits in the company of the fully loaded variants of its core rivals, but boasts the longest equipment and radar-based safety feature list.
 Its engine is refined, smooth, making the XC40 nice and energetic to drive.
 Yes, it does have some flaws like rear-seat comfort in particular, which is poor.
 However, look beyond that and this Volvo is the most youthful and freshest model in its segment.
 It’s a car that’ll tug at your heart strings and with its positives outweighing its shortcomings.
 So, if you have a Volvo dealership near you and are in the market for a car like this, the XC40 is a car you should have high up on your shortlist.

 2018 Volvo XC40 India image gallery